-To keep your finished drawing from smearing you should lightly spray it with a good fixative.
-Most fixatives allow you to draw over the fixed work without disturbing the under drawing.
+To keep your finished drawing from smearing, you should lightly spray it with a good fixative.
+Most fixatives allow you to draw over the fixed work without disturbing the drawing underneath.

-Modern fixatives are polymer based and contain volatile chemicals such as acetone and tolulene.
+Modern fixatives are polymer-based and contain volatile chemicals such as acetone and toluene.
 Some brands of fixative really reek up a room and the smell can cause headaches, dizziness, and nausea in individuals.

-Use fixatives in a well ventilated room away from hot water heaters, furnaces, and any open flame.
+Use fixatives in a well-ventilated room away from hot water heaters, furnaces, and any open flames.

-This preliminary sketch (right) spent 20 years in the first few pages of a sketchbook I have.
+This preliminary sketch spent 20 years in the first few pages of a sketchbook I have.